josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 This creates a `customers` folder having the new lazy-loadable feature module `CustomersModule` defined in the `customers.module.ts` file and the routing module `CustomersRoutingModule` defined in the `customers-routing.module.ts` file.
 The command automatically declares the `CustomersComponent` and imports `CustomersRoutingModule` inside the new feature module.

-Because the new module is meant to be lazy-loaded, the command does NOT add a reference to the new feature module in the application's root module file, `app.module.ts`.
+Because the new module is meant to be lazy-loaded, the command does NOT add a reference to the new feature module in the `app.module.ts` root module file of the application.
 Instead, it adds the declared route, `customers` to the `routes` array declared in the module provided as the `--module` option.

 <code-example header="src/app/app-routing.module.ts" path="lazy-loading-ngmodules/src/app/app-routing.module.ts" region="routes-customers"></code-example>

-Notice that the lazy-loading syntax uses `loadChildren` followed by a function that uses the browser's built-in `import('...')` syntax for dynamic imports.
+Notice that the lazy-loading syntax uses `loadChildren` followed by a function that uses the `import('...')` syntax built into the browser for dynamic imports.
 The import path is the relative path to the module.

 <div class="callout is-helpful">